 At the time rumours circulated that the work being carried out in the area was to upgrade Burlington, the former government relocation bunker from the Cold War, however when Burlington was declassified in 2004 it became clear that there was never an upgrade and that since the 1980s, Burlington had been used as a decoy site to divert attention away from other facilities in Corsham such as CCC.

-Today, other than emergency access, CCC is sealed off from the rest of the quarry and is accessible via a lift from a discreet bunker style entrance in Peel Circus.
+Today, other than emergency access, CCC is sealed off from the rest of the quarry in an area of approximately 4,800 square metres and is accessible via a lift from a discreet bunker style entrance in Peel Circus.
 Security at the site appears to be low key, however two perimeter fences circle the entrance with a ring of dense vegetation and trees to obscure the facility from public view.

 Curious members of the public passing-by can drive down the small road to CCC's gates, which are watched over by several CCTV cameras, this is about all you can see from ground level but from above you see that the beyond the gates is a large mound of earth, a concrete-reinforced entrance leads into the side of the artificial hill.

 Anyone with the clearance to enter the bunker would be faced with a plain reception, staff hidden behind tinted glass and two 'Spooks' style test tube doors leading to the bunker's personnel lift.

 Of course, all this security and secrecy exists for a reason and there's very little solid fact about what CCC is actually used for.
 In the last few years it has been claimed that bunker houses a Royal Navy data processing facility or that the site could be a command bunker and alternative national seat of government in the event of a nuclear emergency.